YORG-AI/Open-Assistant/README.md

-# YORG AI
+# Y'ORG

-YORG AI connects large language model with Jupyter Notebook to complete various tasks:
-- Explore your GitHub repo; write implementation plans; add new features.
-- Explore your data; generate reports about your data (In Progress).
+Y'ORG = Your AI Org.

-YORG AI provides a user-friendly, interactive way to understand existing codebases, write codes and documentation with the knowledge of the whole project, perform data analysis and generate complete reports, and more.
+Y'ORG connects large language model with Jupyter Notebook to complete various tasks.
+It provides a user-friendly, interactive way to understand existing codebases, write codes and documentation with the knowledge of the whole project, perform data analysis and generate complete reports, and more.

-**License Notation**: YORG AI is constructed and distributed for personal and non-commercial use only.
+**License Notation**: Y'ORG is constructed and distributed for personal and non-commercial use only.
 For commercial use of this project, please contact corresponding authors.

 ## Introduction

-YORG AI provides a user-friendly platform that not only enhances code understanding and writing but also empowers users to perform data analysis and generate comprehensive reports effectively.
-With its interactive and guided approach, YORG AI is a robust tool for managing and navigating through diverse coding and data analysis projects.
+Y'ORG provides a user-friendly platform that not only enhances code understanding and writing but also empowers users to perform data analysis and generate comprehensive reports effectively -- with natural language!
+With its interactive and guided approach, YORG is a robust tool for managing and navigating through diverse coding and data analysis projects.

 ## Features

 - Turns feature request into codes and documentation based on the knowledge of the entire repository without an IDE.
-- Interpret and extract insights from data, and turn them into complete reports.
+- Interpret and extract insights from data, and turn them into complete PhD-level reports.
-- Chat with LLM models including OpenAI, Anthropic, and Hugging Face.

 ## Roadmap